wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Architectural description (AD) refers to the set of documents that convey the architecture in a formal manner.
    <br /><br />

-Software Capability Maturity Model - REMEMBER: I Read Data Maps Online:
+Software Capability Maturity Model (SCCM) - REMEMBER: Memonic: I Read Data Maps Online:

    1. <strong>Initial</strong> (chaotic, ad hoc, individual heroics) - the starting point for use of a new or undocumented repeat process.
    2. <strong>Repeatable</strong> - process is at least documented sufficiently such that repeating the same steps may be attempted.